 Electronic audio folk arts of the 1980s.

-The Living Archive of Underground Music extended interview
+The Living Archive of Underground Music read the extended interview by Don Campau.

 Goodreads review of Cassette Mythos (“fiction”?)

-The Mythos Mythos article in Electronic Cottage magazine
+The Mythos Mythos My rambling article in Electronic Cottage magazine.

 This last link has nothing to do with Cassette Mythos except that its about cassettes of old.